Franklin rocked by larger than planned explosion at quarry

 WILLIAMSON COUNTY, Tenn.
 (WKRN) — A planned explosion at the quarry in Franklin Wednesday rocked areas far beyond the immediate neighborhood after the blast was much larger than expected.

-The Franklin Fire Department was called to the Williamson County rock quarry near Down’s Boulevard and Columbia Avenue just after 1 p.m.
+The Franklin Fire Department was called to the Williamson County rock quarry on Beasley Drive just after 1 p.m.

 📧 Have breaking come to you: Subscribe to News 2 email alerts →

-Franklin Fire Marshal Andy King reported the blast was planned, but was much larger than expected.
+Franklin Fire Marshal Andy King said Dyno Nobel, a private licensed blasting company contracted by Williamson County, was preparing for a planned/routine blast Wednesday, when it appeared to have a “catastrophic failure.”

+According to King, Dyno Nobel had drilled a single hole to put explosive material in.
+The hole did not have the explosive slurry as planned as it instead seeped into the ground below.
+The procedure called for more explosives to be loaded into the cavity to complete the shot.

-Vibrations from the blast were widespread and felt throughout downtown Franklin and the Cool Springs area.
+When fired, the hole blew out, causing a significant pressure change that was heard and felt across much of Franklin and the Cool Springs area.

+King said the explosion exceeded the 140dB noise limit set by the state.
+Large pieces of rock were also launched onto adjacent properties as far as 2,000 feet away, which is a violation of state law.

+“This incident was noticeable and disruptive, but we are fortunate that no one was hurt,” King said.

 📲 Download the News 2 app to stay updated on the go.